erossini/BlazorChartjs/README.md

 }
 ```

-With this code, if the user move the mouse on the chart, the function writes the values in the page.
+With this code, if the user moves the mouse on the chart, the function writes the values in the page.

 ![chart-hover](https://user-images.githubusercontent.com/9497415/229874627-e720d5dc-bae2-4cfa-8dcc-55ddc58ef4f9.gif)